 By Christy Zender, MSW, LICSW

 One of the most important elements of your treatment will be having a “good fit” with your provider(s).
 While “good fit” can mean a lot of things, we feel the most important element of fit is having a good level of comfort with your provider.
 We frequently talk about uncomfortable and difficult things in treatment so it is important you feel heard and responded to by your provider.
 All people have different communication styles so it is important that you talk openly about what is and what is not working for you.

 What Does It Mean If a Program Says They “Do Dialectical Behavioral Therapy”?

 Re-posted from Cleveland Center for Eating Disorders (CCED) blog archives.
 CCED and The Emily Program partnered in 2014.

-Over the last 15 years Dialectical Behavioral Therapy (DBT) has gone from being virtually unknown to being a term utilized by many treatment programs.
-DBT is an evidence based therapy, initially designed for Borderline Personality Disorder, and more lately for other diagnoses including eating disorders (Wisniewski, L., Safer, D., & Chen, E.Y., 2007).
-With its increase in popularity among treatment providers it is important to be clear about what it means to “do DBT” so an individual knows if they’re receiving evidence based care.
+Over the last 15 years, Dialectical Behavior Therapy (DBT) has gone from being virtually unknown to being a term utilized by many treatment programs.
+DBT is an evidence-based therapy, initially designed for Borderline Personality Disorder, and more lately for other diagnoses including eating disorders (Wisniewski, L., Safer, D., & Chen, E.Y., 2007).
+With its increase in popularity among treatment providers it is important to be clear about what it means to “do DBT” so an individual knows if they’re receiving evidence-based care.